5 Things to Know About the iOS 13.4.5 Update

 You should be able to fix some of these problems on your own, but some bugs and performance issues will probably require a fix from Apple in a future beta or in the final version of the update.

-If you can’t stand the beta’s performance you can downgrade back to an older version of iOS 13 though Apple is only signing on iOS 13.4 and iOS 13.3.1.
+If you can’t stand the beta’s performance you can downgrade back to an older version of iOS 13 though Apple is only signing on iOS 13.4.
 The downgrade path back to other updates is closed.

 In other words, if you were to move from iOS 13.1.3 to iOS 13.4.5 beta, there’s no way back.
 Keep that in mind before you jump to the beta.